tbouffard/Build-Bonita/README.md

 The script to build Bonita BPM Engine, Portal and Studio from official sources
 ------------------------------------------------------------------------------

 This script has been tested on Ubuntu 12.04 and 13.10, with Open JDk 7, and latest available version of Git and Maven.
-At the beginning, it tests that java, mvn and git are installed.
+At the beginning, it tests that java, mvn, git, and unzip are installed.

 Around 4 Gb of dependencies will be downloaded (sources, target sources archive, maven, ...).
 You will need a good Internet connection.